How To Build A Quarterly Marketing Roadmap

 How will your social media efforts align with your marketing goals?
 What work needs to get done?

 - Build social repository

-Long-term goals require nurturing leads and building strong customer relationships.
-Remember to keep your brand identity in mind when creating your roadmap.
+Long-term objectives necessitate nurturing leads and developing solid client connections.
+When developing your roadmap, keep your brand’s identity in mind.
 What brand-building efforts will you take on this quarter?

 - Build customer-specific landing pages

 - Update style guide